ttupper92618/codeceptjs-native-web-POC/README.md

 - Better set-up and tear-down handling.

 ## **Known Issues**

-- Visual testing is disabled at the moment because of issues under some versions of node.

 - This project executes tests against android applications using uiautomator, the native ui automation tool provided by Google.
 The appium community variant (uiautomator2) will not work with this project.